 In January 2019, the Legacy Korro's Board of Directors adopted the 2019 Stock Incentive Plan (as amended from time to time, the "Legacy Korro Plan").
 The Legacy Korro Plan provides for the grant of stock options, stock awards and restricted stock units to employees, members of the Company's Board of Directors and non-employee consultants and advisors.
 The Legacy Korro Plan initially provided for the issuance of up to 110,285 shares of common stock.
 The Legacy Korro Plan was subsequently amended in May 2019, June 2020, October 2020, April 2021, November 2021 and March 2023 to modify the number of shares of common stock issuable under the Legacy Korro Plan.
-Subsequent to the March 2023 amendment to the Legacy Korro Plan, Legacy Korro could issue up to 747,752 shares of common stock under the Legacy Korro Plan.
+Subsequent to the March 2023 amendment to the Legacy Korro Plan, Legacy Korro Plan, Legacy Korro Plan.